COMBAR Constitution

 Combar barristers are active in courts and arbitration centres across the globe.
 More than a quarter [1] of the world’s 320 jurisdictions use English Common Law, and several Combar member sets have a permanent presence in international jurisdictions.

 Combar barristers also undertake a huge range and quantity of international work from London, both litigation and London-based arbitration.
-More arbitrations take place in London than in any other city in the world.
-Over 40,000 commercial and civil disputes were resolved in the UK through arbitration, mediation and adjudication in 2018.
-In more than half the 800 cases going through the Rolls Building each year, all parties are from outside the UK; more than 200 foreign law firms from around 40 jurisdictions operate in London.
-With these numbers in mind it is no surprise that international exports generated by barristers contributed an impressive £327 million to the UK economy in 2018, with almost 2,000 barristers working on international cases, an increase of 90% over a decade.
-Combar’s role is to ensure that the English and Welsh Commercial Bar continues to flourish both through undertaking international work in the UK and across the globe.
+London is the most popular, and widely used, seat for international commercial arbitration.
+[2] There were 31,514 civil disputes resolved in the UK through arbitration, mediation and adjudication in 2024.
+In nearly three quarters of the 1055 cases dealt with in the Commercial Court in 2024 over half had at least one party from outside the UK with 373 being completely international; more than 200 foreign law firms from around 40 jurisdictions operate in London.
+With these numbers in mind, it is no surprise that international exports generated by barristers contributed an impressive £580 million to the UK economy in 2024, with over 2,612 barristers working on international cases, up almost 13% from the previous year.
+Combar works to seek to ensure that the international work undertaken by the Bar of England and Wales continues to flourish, both in terms of international work undertaken by commercial barristers in the UK and in terms of commercial barristers appears in courts and arbitrations in jurisdiction all across the globe.

 Combar operates through its Officers and the members of its Executive Committee.